-4.2.5.1.
+4.2.4.1.
+The student is required to meet all academic and course requirements for progression and completion each year.
 In exceptional circumstances, the student may be permitted to undertake a reassessment within a 12 week period of commencing the next year of the course.
 Failure to meet this condition will require the student to defer from the course and re-join at a later date (subject to placement capacity), when all components of assessment are complete.